ipo-exe/zenith/principles.md

 ## DOCS
 **Document Or Considered it Scrap**

+**Equation**
+Documentation = Memory

 **Explanation**
-Undocumented work is disposable.
+Undocumented work is disposable garbage.
 Documentation is the memory, the entrypoint, and the survival layer of all systems.
 Without it, nothing can be reused, handed off, or returned to later.

 **Implications**
 _If it can't be explained, it can't be reused._